ESS Standard for Quality Reports Structure (ESQRS)

-HPI are based on a sample of enterprises with main economic activity in the field of real estates: real estate agencies, constructuion enterprises and investors.
+HPI are based on a sample of enterprises with main economic activity in the field of residential real estates: real estate agencies, constructuion enterprises and investors.
 All sample units from the target population are included in the frame population of the survey.

 |Over-coverage - rate|